jimmejardine/qiqqa-open-source/README.md

 ### Notifications of new releases

-To be notified of new releases [subscribe](https://groups.google.com/d/forum/qiqqa-releases) to the Google Group 'qiqqa-releases' (not working yet).
+To be notified of new releases [subscribe](https://groups.google.com/d/forum/qiqqa-releases) to the Google Group 'qiqqa-releases'.

 ## Documentation For Users